 - You will now see the top of the old filter.

 - Now put the machine in the sink to avoid a mess; put your finger over the hole at the top of the filter; then turn on the water supply.
 The force of the water puts pressure under the filter to unseat it from the housing.
 The old filter can then be easily removed, using the ring at the top of the filter, and discarded.

 - Carefully remove the replacement filter from it's protective box and wrapping.
 Use the greatest care while handling it.

-- Warning: Continue to use care.
-It is in a delicate state until you fill the unit with water, so please no jerky movements throughout the entire changing process.
+- Warning: Use care at all times during the installation.
+The filter is in a delicate state until you finish installing it.
+The ceramic is breakable, so please no jerky movements throughout the entire changing process.

-- With the new filter in place; place the smaller cap on where it goes.
+- With the new filter in place; put the smaller cap back on.